captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I want to do it for real.
 ---
 ## ROBYN:
-Sharon...
+Sharon…
 ---
 ## SHARON:
-I could do it for real, couldn't I.
+I could do it for real, couldn’t I.
 ---
 ## ROBYN:
-I can't.
+I can’t.
 ---
 Not anymore.
 ---
 ## SHARON:
-You can't?
+You can’t?
 ---
-Or you don't want to?
+Or you don’t want to?
 ---
 Or you want to,
 ---
-but you think you shouldn't?
+but you think you shouldn’t?
 ---
 ## ROBYN:
-I'm going to bed.
+I’m going to bed.
 ---
 So.
 ---